 - Supergirl villain Worldkiller-1 burns out any body he possess if his host isn't strong enough to contain his spirit.
 In Red Daughter of Krypton he possessed a baseline human, and his victim's body melted in a matter of seconds.

 - The Bug Alien from the first Men in Black movie.
-By the end of the movie he had grey skin, could barely talk or walk.
-In this case, it had more to do with the bug wearing an "Edgar Suit" made of flayed skin, so it was natural decomposition.
+By the end of the movie he has grey skin, can barely talk or walk.
+In this case, it has more to do with the bug wearing an "Edgar Suit" made of flayed skin, so it is natural decomposition.

-- People possessed by Jason in Jason Goes to Hell: The Final Friday eventually melt into goo.
+- People possessed by Jason in Jason Goes to Hell: The Final Friday eventually meld into goo.